-- If IOPT = 4: to be documented.

-- If IOPT = 5: to be documented.

-- If IOPT = 6 : allows reading the RF frequency and/or phase law from an external file (wih name normally "zgoubi.freqLaw.In").
+- If IOPT = 4: to be documented. - If IOPT = 5: to be documented. - If IOPT = 6: allows reading the RF frequency and/or phase law from an external ascii file (wih name normally zgoubi.freqLaw.In the formating of these ascii data file is given page 185).
 See routines cavite.f and scalin.f for details.
-Was first used for acceleration in scaling FFAG [58].

-- If IOPT = 7 : fixed frequency RF, quasi- or isochronous acceleration.
-Was first used for quasi-isochronous, fixed frequency acceleration in the EMMA prototype linear FFAG [59, 60].
+Was first used for acceleration in scaling FFAG [60]. - If IOPT = 7: fixed frequency RF, quasi- or isochronous acceleration.
+Was first used for quasi-isochronous, fixed frequency acceleration in the EMMA prototype linear FFAG [61, 62].

 IOPT = 7 can be used for cyclotron acceleration.

 - If IOPT = 8: to be documented.

 - If IOPT = 9: to be documented.

-• If IOPT = 10: fixed frequency RF.
-Was first installed/used for CEBAF and eRHIC ERL simulations.
+- If IOPT = 10: fixed frequency RF.
+Was first installed/used for CEBAF and eRHIC ERL simulations, later used for Cornell's CBETA FFAG ERL simulations.